-The design phase of the project will be ongoing through at least 2010.
-During this stage of the project, Geosyntec's role will be to design features that will be located near and/or on the landfill mounds.
+During the design stage of the project, Geosyntec designed features to be located near and/or on the landfill mounds.
 Geosyntec will also assist in completing the Generic Environmental Impact Statement that will be prepared to assess the potential for environmental impacts resulting from the development.
-We will also provide coordination on environmental compliance issues among the various City departments and consultants involved in the design, permitting, and approval of the proposed Parkland.
+We also provided coordination on environmental compliance issues among the various City departments and consultants involved in the design, permitting, and approval of the proposed Parkland.

-In addition, Geosyntec will be leading the effort to design a state-of-the-art stormwater management (SWM) system using several innovative low impact development (LID) techniques.
-The goal for application of LID techniques is to provide a visible demonstration of the "green" mechanisms used to transform the landfill into the Parkscape.
+In addition, Geosyntec led the effort to design a state-of-the-art stormwater management (SWM) system using several innovative low impact development (LID) techniques.
+The goal for application of LID techniques was to provide a visible demonstration of the "green" mechanisms used to transform the landfill into the Parkscape.

-Geosyntec's efforts in support of the master plan have allowed Field Operations to realistically conceptualize the transformation of a landfill into a highly desirable Saturday-afternoon destination in the New York City of 2016.
-The master plan, with its 10-year buildout schedule, has received enthusiastic support from the city.
-"Fresh Kills is to the 21st century as Central Park was to the 19th," says Parks and Recreation Commissioner Adrian Benepe.
+Geosyntec's efforts in support of the master plan allowed Field Operations to realistically conceptualize the transformation of a landfill into a highly desirable recreation destination in New York City.